 Roles and Responsibilities

-- Test Commercial and Tribal gambling equipment submitted by licensed manufacturers
+- Test Commercial and Tribal gambling equipment and software submitted by licensed manufacturers

 - Verify compliance of Tribal Lottery Systems with Compact and Appendix X2 requirements

 - Verify compliance of Electronic Gambling equipment with associated RCW and WAC rules

 - Identify potential risk in systems, software and physical security

 - Develop training for Tribal Gaming Agents and WSGC Agents on approved gambling equipment and Tribal Lottery Systems in Washington State